VOLTTRON/volttron/docs/source/devguides/walkthroughs/Multiplatform-Walkthrough.rst

    enabled [True]:
    added entry domain=None, address=None, mechanism='CURVE', credentials=u'/.*/', user_id=None

-For more information on authorization see :ref:`authentication<VIP-Authentication>`.
+For more information on authentication see :ref:`authentication<VIP-Authentication>`.

 Once the initial configuration are setup, you can start all the VOLTTRON instances in normal mode.